p4ulor/Object-Detector-App/README.md

 ### Installing ⬇️
 - a) From .apk file: Download in releases
-- b) With source code: Run with a terminal in the root directory `./gradlew app:installDebug`
+- b) With source code: Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`

 ## Notes 📝
 - The Machine Learning models used with MediaPipe need to be a compatible with it, the compatability depends on the feature used